DeveloperAchu/distilled-sch-movies-app/README.md

 ## Screen 3

 This screen fetch the details of the clicked tv show.
-The api to get the tv show details is documented [here] (https://developers.themoviedb.org/3/tv/get-tv-details).
+The api to get the tv show details is documented [here](https://developers.themoviedb.org/3/tv/get-tv-details).
 The user can click on the image to enlarge the image

 ## Screen 4